kdarnok/lwz180/README.md

 * 7 bytes, starting `e3 30 20` (commands due to pressed buttons at the control unit)
 * 28 bytes, starting with `f7 20` (those are updating the control unit display)

 Each of the packets ends with a single byte checksum.
-I did not figure out how exactly it is calculated, but for my purposes it will only be necessary to replay a small discrete set of packets and not make up arbitrary ones on the fly.
+This is an 8-bit CRC using the polynomial `0x49`.

 It looks like the three bytes distinguish the type of packet and identify sender and receiver addresses, but again, for my purpose this did not matter at all.
 I will call those three bytes the header,